ffznrr/MeetingBooking/Readme.md

 # Testing

 1. go to folder server with terminal do this "cd ./server",
-2. run "npm install"
+2. Make sure create .env and testing section in .env is not empty
+3. run "npx sequelize db:create"
-3. run "npm run test"
+4. run "npm run test"

 ## Client

 1. open new terminal in vscode terminal and go to folder client with "cd ./client"
+2. Make sure create .env , and make .env is not empty
-2. run "npm install"
+3. run "npm install"
-3. run "npm run dev"
+4. run "npm run dev"